Giancarlo Stanton Player Props: Yankees vs. Angels

-On Tuesday, Giancarlo Stanton (.611 slugging percentage in past 10 games, including four home runs) and the New York Yankees play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 9:38 PM ET.
+On Wednesday, Giancarlo Stanton (.528 slugging percentage in past 10 games, including four home runs) and the New York Yankees face the Los Angeles Angels, whose starting pitcher will be Chase Silseth.
+First pitch is at 7:07 PM ET.

-In his last game he had a hitless showing (0-for-5) against the Angels.
+He had a hitless performance in his previous game (0-for-4) against the Angels.

 Giancarlo Stanton Game Info & Props vs. the Angels